elsiklab/maizemine_doc/docs/index.md

 Three scenarios for using the QueryBuilder are described below.

-Each example begins by selecting “Gene” as the Data Type (red arrow #1) in the QueryBuilder start page as shown in the figure below.
+Each example begins by selecting "Gene" as the Data Type (red arrow #1) in the QueryBuilder start page as shown in the figure below.

 ![Start Page for Query Builder](./images/fig9_querybuilder_startpage.png "Start Page for Query Builder")

-After clicking ‘Select’ (red arrow #2), the Model browser appears as shown below, displaying the attributes for the selected feature class “Gene”.
+After clicking "Select" (red arrow #2), the Model browser appears as shown below, displaying the attributes for the selected feature class "Gene".

 ![Empty Model Browser Page](./images/fig10_querybuilder_modbrow_empty.png "Empty Model Browser Page")

 **Example 1.
 Querying for protein-coding genes in Zm00001eb.1**

 In this example, the results are restricted to protein genes in the Zm00001eb.1 gene set.
 Recall that there are two gene model sets for *Zea mays* in MaizeMine v1.4: Zm00001eb.1 and the latest release from RefSeq.
-First click on the “Summary” tab for “Gene” in the Model Browser shown in the left panel of the figure above and then the “Constrain” tab (to right of “Summary”).
-A “Constraint for Gene” box pops up as shown in the figure below.
-Check the box next to “Contained in list:” and select Zm00001eb.1 Genes from the dropdown.
+First click on the "Summary" tab for "Gene" in the Model Browser shown in the left panel of the figure above and then the "Constrain" tab (to right of "Summary").
+A "Constraint for Gene" box pops up as shown in the figure below.
+Check the box next to "Contained in list:" and select Zm00001eb.1 Genes from the dropdown.

 ![Constraining the search to all Zm00001eb.1 Genes](./images/fig11_querybuilder_constrain_biotypeV3.png "Constraining a search to all Zm00001eb.1 Genes")

-Then click “Add to query”.
-Note that the “Query Overview” section has been updated to reflect the selected attributes and query constraint.
-The “Summary” tab for Genes automatically adds the Gene attributes DB Identifier, Source, Biotype, Symbol, and Name, along with the Organism name and Chromosome assembly linked to the genes.
-At the top of the Query Overview , “IN Zea mays all Zm00001eb.1 genes” appears just below “Gene” as a constraint for this query.
-Next click on the “Constrain” tab for “Biotype” and select “protein_coding” from the dropdown as shown in the figure below.
+Then click "Add to query".
+Note that the "Query Overview" section has been updated to reflect the selected attributes and query constraint.
+The "Summary" tab for Genes automatically adds the Gene attributes DB Identifier, Source, Biotype, Symbol, and Name, along with the Organism name and Chromosome assembly linked to the genes.
+At the top of the Query Overview , "IN Zea mays all Zm00001eb.1 genes" appears just below "Gene" as a constraint for this query.
+Next click on the "Constrain" tab for "Biotype" and select "protein_coding" from the dropdown as shown in the figure below.

 ![Restricting the search to protein-coding genes](./images/fig12_querybuilder_constrain_protein.png "Restricting the search to protein-coding genes")

-Constraining the query to “protein_coding” filters the results to only high quality protein-coding gene models from Zm00001eb.1.
-Click on “Add to query”.
+Constraining the query to "protein_coding" filters the results to only high quality protein-coding gene models from Zm00001eb.1.
+Click on "Add to query".
 The Model Browser should resemble the image below.

 ![Model Browser showing the current query](./images/fig13_querybuilder_modbrow_allv3.png "Model Browser showing the current query")

-Finally, clicking on “Show results” returns a table of 39,756 genes that have the status “protein_coding” as shown below:
+Finally, clicking on "Show results" returns a table of 39,756 genes that have the status "protein_coding" as shown below:

 ![Query Results](./images/fig14a_querybuilder_v3_allproteins_results.png "Query Results")